 - 30 days of wages for each additional year after 5 years of service.

-The total amount of severance cannot be more than the total of 2 years’ salary.
+- The total amount of severance cannot be more than a total of 2 years’ salary.